petersolimine/AgentWorld/readme.md

 - [x] Add new items and locations when they are 'created' (half done, just update prompt)
 - [x] Provide some world state information on game start (first action).
 Remove the mini irrelevant injection ('WorldStateOneLiner').
 In other words, fetch world state before prompting user to make an action
 - [ ] Make agents smarter (add thought, action, say, etc)
-- [ ] Update UI to display server actions separately from agent dialogue (block: tailwind config is broken)
+- [x] Update UI to display server actions separately from agent dialogue
+- [x] Improve UI to make (block: tailwind config is broken)
+- [ ] Fix ordering of elements on frontend in terminal
 - [ ] Add aditional world examples (lord of the flies ? 👀) (a vast emptiness)
 - [ ] Create a hosted version
 - [ ] Embed when character dies
 - [ ] remove unneeded frontend packges

+- Resolve OpenAI error
+- Context length exceeded?
+- Characters are dying